rafael-santiago/zacarias/doc/MANUAL.md

 ## The zc tool

-The ``zc`` tool provides the channel between the user and the ``kernel-mode`` portion of this password manager.
+The ``zc`` tool provides the channel between the user and the ``kernel-mode`` portion of this password management paradigm.
 This tool only can work properly with a previously well-loaded device driver on your [system](#installing-zacarias-device).

 [``Back``](#contents)

 ### Attaching your profile

-When you attach your profile you are informing to ``Zacarias`` device driver who are you and where to find your passwords (where your password database are stored in).
+When you attach your profile you are informing to ``Zacarias`` device driver who you are and where to find your passwords (where your password database is stored in).

 This can be done by using the following command: